 So what do we have here?

 Good things!
 Mostly.
 I have a couple of gripes.
 More are small and easily addressed by a good GM, but one is fundamental to the game.
 It's a philosophy thing.
 We'll get there.

 The full packageFirst, let's consider what we're getting.
 The download (it's PDF-only) comes with the core rules, a character sheet, printable minis and individual image files for the same minis for online play.
 That's a nice touch.
-A nicer touch would have been to include volumes 1 & 2, but I suppose that leaves room for a complete set, or a bundle.

 The art is what I'd call "iconic," in that the individual drawings are not highly detailed, and are highly representative of a trope.
 It's pretty and expressive with a cartoonish aspect, but it's not going to blow your mind.

 The character sheet is functional!
 As a print-out.
 Given Hank's consideration for online gaming with his minis, I wish he had provided form-fillable PDFs.
 Or even different formats.
 Google Docs would be a good choice (for me).

 MechanicsLet's move on to the meat of this, which lies in the rules.
 The writing style mirrors Hank's youtube delivery, which is to say informal, welcoming and engaging.
 That's good.
 The rules themselves are quite simple, which is unsurprising, considering a lot of what Hank has said on his channel.
 I'm a big fan of simple rules, and I also find it interesting how different game designs find clever ways to abstract and simplify a wide array of complex situations.

 Index Card RPG does some interesting things.
 Nothing 100% unique, which is actually a good thing as far as I'm concerned.
 But there are a distinctive mix of mechanics; here are the details that stand out in my memory: